When Can A Toddler Use A Pillow? Here's When Experts Say It's Safe

 "For a child to have anything in the crib with them, they need to be able to move well on their own: sit, roll, stand," Elizabeth Murray, M.D., a pediatrician at Golisano Children's Hospital in Rochester, NY, tells Romper.
 "For most children, this is after one year old."

-If this sounds overly cautious, it's for good reason: According to the American Academy of Pediatrics (AAP), approximately 3,500 infants die in the United States every year from sleep-related causes.
+If this sounds overly cautious, it's for good reason: Approximately 3,500 infants die in the United States every year from sleep-related causes.
 Among those causes are sudden infant death syndrome (SIDS), as well as suffocation from sleeping on pillows, sofas, and other soft surfaces.

 "The risk [of suffocation] is incredibly high," says Dr. Murray.
 "While little babies do not roll, they do move some during sleep.
 Propping up on a pillow results in the baby's actually slouching down the pillow as they sleep, causing their head to come forward, which can make it difficult to breathe."